DamiJJJ/DamiJJJ/README.md

 **Talking about Personal Stuffs:**

 - ⭐ Recently I got a new job as an IT systems administrator;
-- 🚀 I’m currently learning Docker, Oracle SQL language & random admin things :P;
+- 🚀 I’m currently learning Docker, PL/SQL language & random admin things :P;
 - 📫 How to reach me: damijjj@outlook.com;

 📈 **My GitHub Stats:**